carpentries-incubator/hpc-intro/_extras/jargon_presentation/README.md

 The scheme is meant to work with the `pdfpc` presentation tool.
-The idea is that you would create a PDF presentation from the source `hpc_jargon.txt` file, and then present it with `pdfpc` and read the notes.
+The idea is that you would create a PDF presentation from the source `hpc_jargon.md` file, and then present it with `pdfpc` and read the notes.

 In the below workflow example, the `pdfpc` tool is used